CloudM-Migrate/documentation/index.md

 ### Getting Support
 <a href="https://support.cloudm.io/hc/en-us/requests/new">Contact our 24/7 support team.</a>

 ### License

 ### Contributing
+This repo is closed to submissions at this time.
+We're working on our V1 and will be open for contributions when completed.

 #### Thank you to the contributors
 <ul class="list-style-none">
 {% for contributor in site.github.contributors %}
   <li class="d-inline-block mr-1">